digitoimistodude/devpackages/README.md

 ### Variables declared as Map are forcely inlined

 See [this issue](https://github.com/morishitter/stylefmt/issues/331).
 Solve by using up to date fork of [vscode-stylefmt](https://github.com/ronilaukkarinen/vscode-stylefmt).

+## Contributing

+If you'd like to contribute to this repository or test out the packages, please follow these steps:

+1. Fork this repository
+2. Clone your fork
+3. Get the [test data](https://files.servepics.com/content-1649685325.zip) and unpack it to your devpackages folder
+4. Run `npm install` and `gulp`